Data reduction strategy in the PandaX-4T experiment: Introduction

 The PandaX-4T experiment~\cite{PandaX:2018wtu}, located in the China Jinping Underground Laboratory (CJPL)~\cite{Li:2014rca}, is a multi-purpose program for the study of particle physics and astrophysics.
 Its physics goals include the search of weakly interacting massive particles (WIMPs)~\cite{PandaX-4T:2021bab}, solar neutrinos~\cite{PandaX:2022aac}, and the rare double beta decay of xenon isotopes~\cite{PandaX:2022kwg}.
 The experiment utilizes the technology of dual-phase xenon time projection chamber (TPC)~\cite{RevModPhys.82.2053} to catch the signals generated by these events.

 The PandaX-4T detector is introduced in detail in Ref.~\cite{PandaX-4T:2021bab}.
 The main part of the TPC is nearly cylindrical and assembled with 24 highly reflective polytetrafluoroethylene (PTFE) panels.
 The TPC primarily contains liquid xenon, with a thin layer of gas phase at the top.
 The drift field in the liquid xenon is determined by the cathode grid on the bottom of the TPC and the gate mesh beneath the top surface of the liquid xenon.
-Together with the anode mesh in the gas xenon, the electron extraction field is created.
+The electric field to extract electrons from liquid to gaseous phase is created using the gate mesh and the anode mesh in the gaseous xenon.
 Two arrays of 3-inch photo-multipliers (PMTs) are located at the top and bottom of the TPC to measure the photons produced inside the TPC.
 The PMTs amplify the photoelectrons, which are produced by incoming photons via the photoelectric effect on the photocathode, by a factor of about $10^6$.

-When particles scatter with xenon atoms in the sensitive volume, they could produce both atomic excitation and electron ionization.
+When particles scatter with xenon atoms in the sensitive volume, they can produce both atomic excitation and electron ionization.
 The de-excitation of xenon atoms and the recombination of some of the ionized electrons produce prompt scintillation or the so-called ``$S1$'' signal when detected by the PMT arrays.
 The remaining ionized electrons drift along the drift field to the top surface of liquid xenon and are extracted into the gas region to produce the proportional electroluminescence or ``$S2$'' signal if detected.
 Given the nearly constant drifting velocity of electrons inside the liquid xenon, the time difference between the $S1$ and $S2$ signals can be used to determine the depth of the scattering event inside the sensitive volume~\cite{RevModPhys.82.2053}.

 In the Pandax-4T experiment, the $S1$ and $S2$ signals are reconstructed from the collected data.
 For each PMT, the output signal is digitized at a sampling rate of 250~MHz.
 When the digitized signal exceeds a predefined threshold, a continuous segment of the samples, including those over a pre-defined threshold and a fixed number of samples before and after them, is recorded~\cite{Yang:2021hnn}.
 The raw data is the collection of recorded segments, together with the time and channel information.